 Ready to launch your new career?
 Take a look at our entry level respiratory therapist resume templates to discover how you can create a resume that stands out.

-After worrying over the other sections of your resume, your resume header is the easiest part to tackle.
+resume header is the easiest part to tackle.
 Your header consists only of your name and contact information, styled using the same header format and fonts as the rest of the resume.
 Include your full legal name, your address, your phone number, and your email address.
 Take a look at our entry level respiratory therapist resume sample for ideas on how to neatly format your header.